anniequinn/OSMtidy/README.md

 + **Vignette 2** [Workflow](https://avisserquinn.github.io/OSMtidy/man/2_workflow.html)

+*Note: Additional post-processing functions not described.*

 ## Filters
 Filters are central to OSMtidy.
 A year of development – across six major UK cities[1]– has yielded 1232 filters capable of identifying 540 unique physical objects, 44 key word filters (for manual validation) and 83 object types for removal.
 There are three ways to use the filters:

-1. Use the predetermined filters (see [Vignette 2](https://avisserquinn.github.io/OSMtidy/man/2_workflow.html) and the inst/extdata folder
+1. Use the predetermined filters (see [Vignette 2](https://avisserquinn.github.io/OSMtidy/man/2_workflow.html) and the inst/extdata folder)
 2. Fine-tune the predetermined filters for your application
-3. Start from scratch with your own filters using the filtersTemplate in the inst/extdata folder
+3. Start from scratch with your own filters using the filtersTemplate (inst/extdata folder)

 [1] *Edinburgh, Glasgow, Belfast, Manchester, Bristol and London*